monikabhardwaj/openweb-repo/README.md

 # openweb-repo
-Deploying standard infra components - Terraform (Test repo)
+Deploying standard infra components - Terraform

-This repo contains the basic google cloud infrastructure components.
+This repo has simple steps to create the basic GCP resources using Terraform.Such as:
-No Levels are defined
+ - Virtual Machine
+ - Cloud Bucket
+ - Secure VM connections using metadata